2010 Robert Bruss Real Estate Book Award

 Looking at a fixer-upper?
 In that case, you’ll need even more cash on hand.
 Major home improvements always seem to take more time and money than originally expected, so think twice about this strategy if you’re not experienced with home repairs or construction.

-You’ll probably be taking out a loan with which to buy your property (unless you’re among the approximately 36% of real estate investors who pay all cash).
-That means you’ll need to show a lender that you can afford the monthly payments.
+If you’ll be taking out a loan with which to buy your property, you’ll need to show a lender that you can afford the monthly payments.
 One of the tests that lenders use is your credit history and score, or your record of paying debts on time.
 We’re not going to discuss credit scores in detail here—for more information, see the free articles in the Debt Management section of Nolo.com.

 The other test that lenders use is the comparison between your income and your debt load, called your “debt-to-income” ratio.
-The more debt obligations you already have hanging over you, the less likely the lender is to let you take on more.
+The more debt obligations you have, the less likely the lender is to let you take on more.
 In fact, the lender might be stricter than when you bought your first home, because lending practices have tightened and mortgages on investment properties are considered riskier.

 CAUTION

 The concept of “debt-to-income ratio” isn’t as complicated as it sounds.
 The lender looks first at your household’s gross monthly income (the amount you earn before taxes and other monthly withdrawals, plus income from all other sources, like rents, royalties, alimony, or investments).
-Then it makes sure that your combined minimum debt payments on the property—going toward your PITI (principal, interest, taxes, and insurance), plus any community association fees, credit card payments, car debt, student loans, and more—don’t eat up more than a certain percentage of that gross income.
-See the “Sample Debt-to-Income Front-End Ratio Worksheet,” below.
+Then it makes sure that your combined minimum debt payments on the property—the ones going toward your PITI (principal, interest, taxes, and insurance), plus any community association fees, credit card payments, car debt, student loans, and more—don’t eat up more than a certain percentage of that gross income.
+See the “Sample Debt-to- Income Front-End Ratio Worksheet,” below.

 With such ratios in hand, the lenders set your maximum monthly mortgage payment.
 Using the calculators listed below, you can arrive at a roughly equivalent figure—and then decide whether that amount is enough to buy a rental property in your chosen area.